FooBarShebang/introspection_lib/Documentation/Tests/TE007_package_structure_test_report.md

 * Pass different values of non-string types as the first, the second or both arguments.
 An instance of (sub-class of) **TypeError** should be raised each time.
 * Delete the created symlinks, the temporary files and folders.

+**Test result:** PASS

+---

+**Test Identifier:** TEST-T-760

+**Requirement ID(s)**: REQ-FUN-760, REQ-FUN-761, REQ-AWM-700 and REQ-AWM-701

+**Verification method:** T

+**Test goal:** Proper implementation of the package structure analyzer.

+**Expected result:** There is a class in the module, which implements the required functinality according to the DE003 design document.
+The path to the a Python package is passed into the initialization method of this class, then the dependencies list and the import names look-up table are available as the returned values of its methods or properties.
+By default, the modules and sub-folders related to the **setuptools** packaging are ignored, whereas all other Python modules are analyzed, even if they are placed into the sub-folders, which are not Python packages.
+The dependencies and import names are resolved using static analysis only, neither the modules being analyzed nor their dependencies are imported during the analysis.
+The obtained results: dependencies list and the import names mapping dictionary are formed conforming the rules and example in DE003 design document.
+The non-string argument passed into the intialization method results in an exception of sub-class of **TypeError**.
+Passed string not being a path to a Python package results in an exception of sub-class of **ValueError**.

+**Test steps:**

+* Create the file structure described in the *Example* section of DE003 document.
+* Create the content of the Python source files as given in the *Example* section of DE003 document - make sure to add 'raise ImportError' line into each file, as a mean to check that the import of that module doesn't occur during the analysis / test.
+* Try to instantiate the **PackageStructure** class in the module being tested with a number of different non-string arguments - check that an exception of sub-class of **TypeError** is raised each time.
+* Try to instantiate the **PackageStructure** class in the module being tested with an empty string, an arbitrary string not being a path to a Python package but a module or simple folder, an arbitrary string not being a proper file or folder path at all - check that an exception of sub-class of **ValueError** is raised each time.
+* Initiate the **PackageStructure** class in the module being tested with the paths to the *test_package*, *test_package/sub1*, *test_package/sub1/subsub* and *test_package/sub2* folders - check that the package names, list of source files, list of dependencies and the import names mapping dictionary are formed properly.
+Also check the generated list of the packaging sub-packages and compare it with the expectations.
+* Delete the created files and folders

+**Test result:** PASS

+---

+**Test Identifier:** TEST-T-761

+**Requirement ID(s)**: REQ-FUN-762, REQ-AWM-700

+**Verification method:** T

+**Test goal:** Dynamic adjustment of the filtering options of the package structure analyzer.

+**Expected result:** The list of source files, list of dependencies and the import names mapping dictionary are modified as expected with the modification of the filtering patterns sets.

+**Test steps:**

+* Create the file structure described in the *Example* section of DE003 document.
+* Create the content of the Python source files as given in the *Example* section of DE003 document - make sure to add 'raise ImportError' line into each file, as a mean to check that the import of that module doesn't occur during the analysis / test.
+* Initiate the **PackageStructure** class in the module being tested with the paths to the *test_package* - check that the list of source files, list of dependencies and the import names mapping dictionary are conform with the DE003 example.
+* Add '*a.py' pattern to the files filtering.
+Check that only files with the '\_\_init\_\_.py' base file names remain in the mapping table and the list of modules, whereas the list of dependencies is reduced to `['pip']`
+* Delete 'setup.py' pattern from the files filtering.
+Check that the corresponding entries are added into the list of modules and mapping table, whereas the list of dependencies is `['pip', 'setuptools']` (not in order comparison!).
+* Add '*subsub' pattern into the folders filtering.
+Check that the 'sub1/subsub/\_\_init\_\_.py' entries are removed from the list of modules and mapping table, whereas the list of dependencies is `['setuptools']`.
+* Delete 'dist' folder filtering pattern.
+Check that the 'dist/dist_a.py' entires are added to the list of modules and mapping table, whereas the list of dependencies is `['setuptools', 'package3']` (not in order!).
+* Set both files and folders filtering patterns to an empty list.
+Check that the results is the same as in the DE003 example (w/o filtering).
+* Set the files filtering to `['setup.py']` and folders filtering - to `['*build*','*dist*', '*egg*']`.
+Check that the list of source files, list of dependencies and the import names mapping dictionary are conform with the DE003 example (with filtering), i.e. to the intial condition.
+* Delete the created files and folders

+**Test result:** PASS

 ## Tests definition (Analysis)

 **Test Identifier:** TEST-A-700